ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     To learn more about uploading rule packages, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

-At this point, you have set up EDM classification by defining a schema and rule package for sensitive data.
+At this point, you have set up EDM classification.
+The next step is to index and upload the sensitive data.

 ## Part 2: Index and upload the sensitive data

 During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool, index the sensitive data, and then upload the indexed data.

-### Set up a security group and user account
+### Set up a security group, user account, and Windows machine

 1. As a global administrator, Exchange Online administrator, or compliance administrator, [set up a security group](https://docs.microsoft.com/office365/admin/email/create-edit-or-delete-a-security-group) (you can call this `EDM_DataUploaders`).